byjlw/LLM-Analysis/README.md

 # LLM Analysis
+**A python project that uses LLMs, to analyze LLMs, built using an LLM.
+90% of this code is generated using cline and Clude 3.5 Sonnet**
 A Python tool for analyzing various aspects of Large Language Model (LLM) outputs.
 Currently focused on analyzing code dependencies to determine which frameworks are being used for particular coding requests.

 See [Project Summary](docs/PROJECT_SUMMARY.md) for more details on the design

 ## Features
 - Generate product ideas using LLM models
 - Convert product ideas into detailed requirements
 - Generate code implementations based on requirements